 Sometimes, writers use incorrect grammar but, that is not because they are not good at it, rather they use it deliberately.
 It is because the writers have their own style of writing and it’s up to them that how they want to use words in their write up.
-You have to check this out that whether, the writer has used the incorrect grammar deliberately or whether it was a mistake?
+You have to check this out whether, the writer has used the incorrect grammar deliberately or whether it was a mistake?
 Try to consider the effects of tenses and the rhetorical effects.

-You need to find out that what kind of picture is the writer trying to make through his writing.
+You need to find out what kind of picture is the writer trying to make through his writing.
 The words can also connect things.
 The write-up may be a mix up of many colours being involved which symbolize something.
 Then comes nature/landscape/geography.
 You need to be sure that what feelings the writer has.
 Focus on the examples that the writer has given.
-This puts more impact on the readers mind.
+This puts more impact on the reader’s mind.

 4) Language Analysis Techniques

 Language analysis is a very useful skill.
 Succeeding in many academic and college courses is necessary.
 An excellent language analysis report tells a lot about the author.
-Such reports provide the reader a detailed analysis.
+Such reports provide the reader with a detailed analysis.
 So, let’s talk about techniques used for Language Analysis:

 i.
 To Understand the Format

-- First, you need to understand the purpose of a language analysis.
+- First, you need to understand the purpose of language analysis.
 Once, you understand the need then you are good to go.